epfl-lasa/mc_observer_vrpn/README.md

 Please refer to the [state observation tutorial](https://jrl-umi3218.github.io/mc_rtc/tutorials/recipes/observers.html) for futher details.

-This simple observer listen to the specified ROS topic and update the base pose of the specified robot in mc_rtc.
+This simple observer listen to the specified ROS topic and **update the base pose of the specified robot** in mc_rtc.

 Dependencies
 ------------

 This package requires:
 - [mc_rtc]
-- [mc_state_observation] (--recurse-submodules when git clone)
-  - [gram_savitzky_golay] (--recurse-submodules when git clone)
+- ROS (tested on noetic)

 And the following ros packages: